Enough with the Echo Chamber: Why Shotgun Clichés Need to Retire

 “Head on the stock, eye on the rock” sounds like something out of a Dr. Seuss book for trap shooters.
 While the fundamental mechanics are sound, screaming this at someone who just missed a screaming crosser is the coaching equivalent of “just do better.”
 It ignores the nuances of gun fit, lead, and focal transition.
 If a shooter’s head is coming off the stock, it’s usually a symptom of a deeper mechanical flaw, not a lack of rhyming skills.

-The Gear Dismissal
+The Native American Gear Dismissal

 Then there’s the classic, “It’s the Indian, not the arrow.”
 This is the ultimate “get off my lawn” phrase used to shut down any conversation about equipment.
 While skill is obviously the primary driver of success, pretending that a poorly fitted gun or inconsistent shells don’t matter is pure gaslighting.
 A shooter shouldn’t be shamed for wanting a “better arrow” if their current one is giving them a bruised cheek and a 10-pound trigger pull.